PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 shared-four-constant fixture, while near-equal grids, absent float metadata, and public bridges are now no-ops.

+Quantized TransposeConv QDQ cleanup is owned by `passes/quantized_transpose_conv.py`.
+One optional or local `ModelIRGraphIndex` enumerates graph-order Dequantize candidates, proves the exclusive and topologically ordered TransposeConv/Quantize consumers, applies lineage-aware input/output rewrites, and removes both wrappers differentially.
+Independent chains therefore share one current index, and all three production call sites supply the Session-owned LayoutState.
+Graphs missing any required operator family retain historical unused-tensor and optional LayoutState pruning without allocating an index.
+A graph containing the complete family but no valid candidate is a complete no-op.

+The retained operator keeps the exact TFLite input roles `[output_shape, filter, data]`, its options, axis semantics, ONNX provenance, and at least opcode version three.
+Input and output activations independently require valid finite positive per-tensor INT8 grids with in-range zero points; they need not share a grid.
+Quantized/float shape and signature metadata must agree at each boundary, and both float bridges must share a floating dtype.
+Every bridge is private, uniquely produced, exclusively consumed, and ordered; the quantized output cannot also be a graph input.

+The producer-free rank-four filter is planned before mutation.
+A valid INT8 filter remains unchanged.
+A finite FLOAT16/FLOAT32/FLOAT64 filter is quantized in place only when it is private and exclusively consumed by this operator;
+shared or public filters receive a deterministic `_q` clone.
+Filter metadata must exactly describe its NumPy buffer.
+Output-grid cloning, filter data, ownership, name reservation, and all topology/metadata guards finish before the first mutation.
+This prevents the former partial conversion of a private float filter when output-grid cloning raises, preserves public float filters, and rejects missing bridge metadata, public-input bridges, invalid activation grids, produced constants, and malformed buffers transactionally.
+Exact former-function differential execution confirms complete ModelIR/statistics equality for valid one/two-chain and shared-filter fixtures.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter